x-junyi/Scotty3D/docs/pathtracer/path_tracing.md

 In this function, you will estimate light that bounced off at least one other surface before reaching our shading point.
 This is called _indirect_ lighting.

-- (1) Randomly sample a new ray direction from the BSDF distribution using BSDF::scatter().
+- (1) Randomly sample a new ray direction from the BSDF distribution using `BSDF::scatter()`.
-- (2) Create a new world-space ray and call Pathtracer::trace() to get incoming light.
-You should modify time_bounds so that the ray does not intersect at time = 0.
+- (2) Create a new world-space ray and call `Pathtracer::trace()` to get incoming light.
+You should modify `Ray::dist_bounds` so that the ray does not intersect at time = 0.
 Remember to set the new depth value.
 - (3) Compute Monte Carlo estimate of incoming _indirect_ light scaled by BSDF attenuation.

 ## Step 4: `Pathtracer::sample_direct_lighting`